Why Elkton?

 You can be involved in the Elkton, Maryland Mission Church in many ways:

-• Give: Recurring gifts are a blessing for the planning of a mission church.
-Give a monthly, yearly, or one time financial gift for Steve Morton and the Elkton area.
+- Give: Recurring gifts are a blessing for the planning of a mission church.
+Give a monthly, yearly, or one time financial gift for Steve Morton or DaQuan Gibson.
+Steve Morton is fully supported.
+DaQuan Gibson is just starting the raise support and needs about $4, 583 per month.
+If each prayer supporter gave $50 per month, the need would be more than met.
 You can donate online here.
 You can give by mail with a check to Church Extension Ministries, PO Box 3534, Allentown PA 18106

 What is Church Extension Ministries of the Bible Fellowship Church?